All graphs have tree-decompositions displaying their topological ends: Definitions

 Let $X$ be a locally connected Hausdorff space.
 Given a subset $Y\se X$, we write $\overline Y$ for the closure of $Y$, and $F(Y) := \overline Y \cap \overline{X \setminus Y}$ for its frontier.
 In order to define the topological ends of $X$, we consider infinite sequences ${U_1\supseteq U_2 \supseteq . . .}$ of non-empty connected open subsets of $X$ such that each $F( U_i)$ is compact and $\bigcap_{i\geq 1} \overline U_i=\emptyset$.
 We say that two such sequences ${U_1\supseteq U_2 \supseteq . . .}$ and ${U_1'\supseteq U_2' \supseteq . . .}$ are \emph{equivalent} if for every $i$ there is some $j$ with $U_i\supseteq U_j'$.
 This relation is transitive and symmetric \cite[Satz 2]{Freudenthal31}.
 The equivalence classes of those sequences are the \emph{topological ends} of $X$ \cite{{Ends},{Freudenthal31},{HughesRanicki}}.

-For the simplical complex of a graph $G$, Diestel and K\"uhn described the topological ends combinatorically: a vertex \emph{dominates} a vertex end $\omega$ if for some (equivalently: every) ray $R$ belonging to $\omega$ there is an infinite fan of $v$-$R$-paths that are vertex-disjoint except at $v$.
-In \cite{Ends}, they proved that the topological ends are given by the undominated vertex ends.
+For the simplicial complex of a graph $G$, Diestel and K\"uhn described the topological ends combinatorically: a vertex \emph{dominates} a vertex-end $\omega$ if for some (equivalently: every) ray $R$ belonging to $\omega$ there is an infinite fan of $v$-$R$-paths that are vertex-disjoint except at $v$.
+In \cite{Ends}, they proved that the topological ends are given by the undominated vertex-ends.
 Hence in this paper, we take this as our definition of \emph{topological end of $G$}.

-We denote the complement of a set $X$ by $X\ct$.
-For an edge set $X$, we denote by $V(X)$, the set of vertices incident with edges from $X$.
-For a vertex set $W$, we denote by $s_W$, the set of those edges with at least one endvertex in $W$.